NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

 Submodules are detailed in [Submodule](#section-option-types-submodule).

-`types.submodule` *`o`*
+`types.submodule` *`module`*

-:   A set of sub options *`o`*. *`o`* can be an attribute set, a function
+:   A nested module evaluation, containing its own set of options.
-    returning an attribute set, or a path to a file containing such a value.
-Submodules are used in composed types to create modular options.
-This is equivalent to
+    `module` can either be a single module (in the form of an attribute set, a function, or a path), or as a list of modules (which then gets processed just like a list assigned to `imports`).
+This type is equivalent to
     `types.submoduleWith { modules = toList o; shorthandOnlyDefinesConfig = true; }`.
+    Submodules can be used in composed types to create multiple occurrences of the submodule.

 `types.submoduleWith` { *`modules`*, *`specialArgs`* ? {}, *`shorthandOnlyDefinesConfig`* ? false }